mever-team/FairBench/docs/llms.md

 FairBench lets you bring your own prompts.
 As an example, here are two templates, where in the first a demographic is set up as a criminal whereas in the second the setting is neutral.
-In the prompts, the text `"{demographic} "` will be replaced when injected in the fairness analysis by uniformly random combinations of sensitive attribute values.
+In the prompts, the text `"{demographic} "` will be replaced by uniformly random combinations of sensitive attribute values.

 !!!
 Warning
     The following attributes and their values serve only demonstrative purposes